Agree to Disagree: When Deep Learning Models With Identical Architectures Produce Distinct Explanations: Experimental Setup

 On both datasets, we train the models repeatedly.
 For each run we change the hyperparameters that can lead to variations in the randomness used during training without changing the architecture of the model.
 We change: \textbf{1)} the random seed used during training, \textbf{2)} the dropout rate used in the networks (where applicable), and \textbf{3)} the order of the training data.
-It is important to note that the train/test splits remain the same, rather it is the order in which the training data is passed to the model during training which changes.
+It is important to note that the train/test/val splits remain the same, rather it is the order in which the training data is passed to the model during training which changes.
+The accuracy of the models on the base classification task (i.e. MNIST or MIMIC-CXR) are summarised in Table \ref{tbl:accuracy}.
 To inspect the consistency of decision explanations as a result of changing these hyperparameters, we use two state-of-the-art explainability techniques: SHAP \cite{lundberg2017unified} and Integrated Gradients (IG) \cite{sundararajan2017axiomatic}.
-These two techniques were chosen as they represent a wide range of state of the art feature-attribution explanation methods: I) SHAP is a permutation-based model-agnostic approach, so can be applied to the output of any model II) IG is gradient based making it applicable for all neural networks architectures.
+These two techniques were chosen as they represent the most commonly used state of the art feature-attribution explanation methods: I) SHAP is a permutation-based model-agnostic approach, so can be applied to the output of any model II) IG is gradient based making it applicable for all neural networks architectures.
 We calculate the explanation consistency for each explanation technique per model and dataset taking into account every training variation.
 A Logistic Regression (LR) classifier is used as the binary model to classify between $E(Y^a(x_i))$ and $E(Y^b(x_i))$ as per Eq. \ref{eq:cacc}.
+This LR model takes the explanation values (i.e. SHAP values, IG values) of the two models as input, and is trained to classify which model the values originated from.
+The average training accuracy from 10-fold cross validation of the LR model is used.
+The higher the accuracy of the LR models, the more separable the explainability values are, suggesting that the two models are placing importance on significantly different parts of the input.

+To confirm that the underlying problem lies in the models themselves, and not the explainability techniques used, we calculate three different explanation quality metrics that are designed to ensure the explanations produced accurately represent the models: I) (In)fidelity: is the mean squared error between the explanation multiplied by a (meaningful) change in the input and the difference between the model output when given the original and perturbed inputs.
+II) Sensitivity: measures the change in explanations when the input is slightly perturbed, calculating this using a Monte Carlo sampling based approximation \cite{yeh2019infidelity}.
+III) Explanation Accuracy: is the accuracy of a model on the base task (of the same architecture the explanations were produced from) trained on the produced explanations (for example, for MNIST, can a model be trained on the explanations to classify each explanation into one of the 10 digit classes) \cite{molnar2019interpretable}.